Arizona Wildcats Bold Training Camp Observations

 Three Observations

-- From the very first time defensive coordinator Danny Gonzales stepped foot on Arizona’s campus he has brought energy to the coaching staff.
-Now as the top defensive coach that energy has been elevated to another level and is rubbing off on the team and his unit.
+- After transferring to Arizona from Northwestern last season, guard Alexander Doost became one of the most consistent players on the Wildcats’ offensive line playing in 12 while making nine starts allowing just three sacks during that time.

-- Gonzales is going to be a very creative defensive coordinator this season for Arizona that will be aggressive in what he throws at opposing offenses.
-The Wildcats will be playing with high energy and a purpose to get into the backfield and create havoc.
+- In training camp, Arizona’s coaching staff has been raving about the progress they have seen out of Doost and how he has grown as a player.
+He has been able to be rock solid in the running game and has improved his footwork in the passing game as well.

-Please be sure to share your thoughts on the developments from Arizona Wildcats training camp.
+Please be sure to share your thoughts on the developments of Arizona football training camp.
 To do so, follow us on our X account by clicking on the link.